jonathanhogg/flitter/docs/install.md

 frame time.
 At the end of execution (including a keyboard interrupt), the standard Python profiler output will be printed, ordered by `tottime`.

-By default, the Cython modules are *not* compiled with profiling support.
+However, by default, the Cython modules are *not* compiled with profiling support.
 This means that only pure Python functions will be listed in the profiler, with all time spent inside Cython code aggregated into those functions' runtime.
 All of the Cython modules can be compiled with profiling by setting the `FLITTER_BUILD_PROFILE` environment variable to `1` and running `setup.py`:

 ```console
 $ env FLITTER_BUILD_COVERAGE=1 python3 setup.py build_ext --inplace
 ```

+As for compiling with code coverage, profiling Cython code is currently **not supported on Python 3.12**.
+You will need to use 3.11 or 3.10 to run profiling tests.

-However, this may not be the best thing to do as the overhead of adding profiling support to Cython is quite high and the results will be skewed by the cost of the profiling.
+Recompiling all Cython modules with profiling enabled may not be the best thing to do as the overhead of adding profiling support to Cython is quite high and the results will be skewed by the cost of the profiling.
 It is probably better to *only* compile the module(s) that you are considering with profiling support.
 This can be done with `cythonize`:

 ```console
 $ cythonize --build --inplace --force -3 --annotate -X profile=True \
     src/flitter/render/window/canvas3d.pyx
 ```

-Note that as for compiling with code coverage, profiling Cython code is currently **not supported on Python 3.12**.
-You will need to use 3.11 to run profiling tests.

 ### Generating the documentation